cogentcore/core/docs/content/foundations/events.md

 ### Basic vs. Processed events

-Basic mouse events, which begin with `Mouse` (e.g., [[events.MouseButton]], [[events.MouseMove]] are generally sent to all Widgets, but are generally not handled.
+Basic mouse events, which begin with `Mouse` (e.g., [[events.MouseDown]], [[events.MouseUp]] [[events.MouseMove]] are generally sent to all Widgets, but are generally not handled.
 They are available if you need to do some kind of custom event processing.

 Processed events such as [[events.Click]] are generated from basic events (e.g., a Click is a Down and Up on the same Widget), and are the main target of event handlers.